-The answer is simple; We compare the capability of different approaches concerning their performance on common grounds, which we say as evaluation metrics.
+The answer is simple; We compare the capability of different approaches concerning their performance on common grounds, which we call evaluation metrics.
 Research papers also publish the work and compare their results with the benchmarked research papers on standard evaluation metrics.
-In this article, we will discuss some of the most common and popular evaluation metrics used to evaluate the classification models.
+This article will discuss some of the most common and popular evaluation metrics used to evaluate classification models.

 Let's start understanding every method in detail.

 Accuracy for a classification problem is a straightforward calculation widely used in industries.
-As we know, in classification problems, our machine learning model categorizes the input variables into different classes.
+Our machine learning model categorizes the input variables into different classes in classification problems.
 We calculate the total number of predictions made by our model and how many of those predictions are correct.
 In mathematical representation,

 Although it is a widely used metric, it has some severe limitations.
 Suppose we have trained a model to classify the images into two classes, "Cat" or "No-Cat".
 We tested our model on 100 images containing cats, and our model gave the value corresponding to the "Cat" class all the time.
 So accuracy from the above formulae, (100/100)*100 = 100%.
 Wow!!!

-Confusion Matrix is one of the best evaluation metrics considered the base for all other evaluation metrics.
-It is called a confusion matrix as people get confused easily with its theory.
+The Confusion Matrix is one of the best evaluation metrics and is considered the basis for all other metrics.
+It is called a confusion matrix, as people get confused easily with its theory.
 So let's understand it thoroughly.
 The image below shows the components of the confusion matrix.

 Let's take an example to learn these four terms, True Positive (TP), True Negative (TN), False Positive (FP), and False Negative (FN).
 All other evaluation metrics will be defined using these terms.